 - Unless you need them for accessibility reasons, decline straws at bars, cafes, and restaurants.

 - Remember that you can still recycle plastic bags and film at most supermarkets

 - Always bring reusable bags with you, but if you forget, choose a paper bag over a plastic one.

 - #5 plastics can be recycled at the Tualatin Whole Foods in the "Gimme5" box.

 - #6 plastics can be taken to Agilyx to be converted into a fuel alternative.

 Recycling and Reuse

 Use Metro's Find a Recycler web site to find where to recycle items not accepted in the curbside recycling program and organizations that take materials for reuse.
 If you have a specific question about recycling, hazardous waste disposal or waste prevention you can use this link to email a Metro recycling expert or call Metro at 503-234-3000.

-Far West Fibers in Lake Oswego (341 Foothills Road) takes many materials for recycling; check materials accepted through Metro Recycling or call Far West Fibers directly at 503-200-5411.
+Far West Fibers in Lake Oswego (341 Foothills Road) takes many materials for recycling, though these are evolving.
+Please check their website for the most current list.